Adaptive Finite Element Approximations for Kohn-Sham Models: Quasi-optimality of adaptive finite element methods

 \section{Quasi-optimality of adaptive finite element methods}

 In this section we propose and analyze the following AFE algorithm using D\"{o}rfler's marking strategy.

 0.1cm

-We shall study the convergence rate and quasi-optimal complexity of Algorithm \ref{algorithm-AFEM-con-rate}, for which we shall apply the perturbation arguments (c.f., e.g., \cite{dai-xu-zhou08,he-zhou11}) and certain relationships between nonlinear problem \eqref{problem-eigen-compact-L} and its associated linear boundary value problem (see \eqref{model-problem}).
+0.1cm We shall study the convergence rate and quasi-optimal complexity of Algorithm \ref{algorithm-AFEM-con-rate}, for which we shall apply the perturbation arguments (c.f., e.g., \cite{chen-he-zhou10, dai-xu-zhou08,he-zhou11}) and certain relationship between nonlinear problem \eqref{problem-eigen-compact-L} and its associated linear boundary value problem (see \eqref{model-problem}).

 To establish the relationship, we define

 One sees that there exists a constant $c_a>0$ such that

 Let $\mathcal{L}:\mathcal{H}\rightarrow \mathcal{H}^*$ be the operator defined by